Easy Apron Tutorial (perfect for beginners)

 You don’t need to worry about sizing; the apron is one size fits most.
 It is equally suited for men and women and would make a great bbq apron too!

-Since the design is simple, the star of this project is the fabric.
+Since the design for this Easy Apron Tutorial is simple, the star of this project is the fabric.
 I chose a hand printed linen that I bought years ago at a local market.
-I just love the chicken print and was able to find a solid colour linen that coordinated for the pocket.
-The tie is some cream coloured cotton, actually an old sheet that I upcycled!
+I just love the chicken print and was able to find a solid color linen that coordinated for the pocket.
+The tie is some cream colored cotton, actually an old sheet that I upcycled!
 You can use any light to medium weight woven fabric for this project.

 Easy Apron Tutorial